§ 130A-309.06. Additional powers and duties of the Department.

 (b) Repealed by Session Laws 2007-550, s.
 6(b), effective August 1, 2007, and applicable to any application for a permit for a solid waste management facility that is pending on that date.

-(c) The Department shall report to the Environmental Review Commission and the Fiscal Research Division on or before January 15 of each year on the status of solid waste management efforts in the State.
-The report shall include:
+(c) The Department shall report to the Environmental Review Commission and the Fiscal Research Division on or before April 15 of each year on the status of solid waste management efforts in the State.
+The report shall include all of the following:

 (1) A comprehensive analysis, to be updated in each report, of solid waste generation and disposal in the State projected for the 20-year period beginning on July 1, 1991.